Albums Just Released:

 ![]() |

 Chrissy Crowley - Chrissy Crowley (Offshore Gael Music Production, 2007).
 Chrissy is from the Margaree area in Cape Breton, and at the time of this her debut album was 17 years old.
 Her grandfathers were Newfoundland fiddler Bill Crowley and Cape Breton fiddler Archie Neil Chisholm.
 Largely self-taught, albeit in an environment surrounded by excellent traditional fiddlers, Chrissy's plaing embraces both her Cape Breton and Newfoundland roots and the Irish and Acadian influences from Newfoundland and her area.
 She is very ably assisted on this CD by some of the best Cape Breton musicians including Troy MacGillivray nad Ryan MacNeil on Piano, and Gordie Sampson, Patty Gillis, Brian Doyle, Tim Chaisson and Pius MacIsaac on guitar on various tracks.
 What Crissy has accomplished musically so far in her young life is impressive.
 Add to this a charming personality and her obvious love of this music and you have a combination that has caused Chrissy to be in great and increasing demand at festivals.
 I first met her at the 2007 Celtic Colours Festival where she was a featured performer at a concert in honor of Archie Neil Chisholm.
 With this much talent and enthusiasm, we have a lot to look forwrd to in the future from Chrissy.
 You go girl!
-(Recommended) |
+(Recommended) | |

-| Jason Roach - Jason Roach (2007).
+Jason Roach - Jason Roach (2007).
 The volunteer drivers for the performers at the Celtic Colours Festival raise money each year and donate it to some young musician to pay for his or her first CD.
 In 2007, there choice was Jason Roach, a 23 year old pianist from Cheticamp with impeccable Cape Breton musical roots..
 The "Festival Drive'Er's members know their music, and the choice invariably worthy.
 Being more a fan of fiddle rather than piano music, I think it is particularly challenging to make an entire CD of mainly piano music.
 Jason has done a fine job here.
 Not only is his playing stellar, but the variety of the tunes and arrangements thoughtful and varied.
 Jason is a superb on traditional Cape Breton tunes, but his college degree in jazz gives him a breadth and variety that shows through on several tunes, several of which he wrote himself.
 He is very ably assisted by Mike Hall on fiddle and Ian Hayes on guitar.
 This album was a joy to listen to.
 (Highly recommended) | |

 Natalie & Buddy MacMaster - Traditional Music from Cape Breton Island (MacMaster Music Inc, 2005).
 I like this CD.
 No frills, no gimmicks, no drum sets, no electric guitars.
 Just Buddy, his sister Betty Lou Beaton on piano, niece Natalie, and almost-MacMaster Dave MacIsaac on guitar, playing in front of a few friends and family at Natalie's parents' house and a couple of other intimate places.
 The goal was not to make a CD but just to get a recording of Buddy and Natalie playing some of their favorite tunes together, some of which were not commonly heard.
-There is an intimacy and informality to this manner of recording that lets the passion of these players for this music display.
+There is an intimacy and informality to this manner of recording that clearly reveals the passion of these players for this music.
 Here is traditional Cape Breton music played with tremendous heart and superb skill by two of the finest fiddlers you will ever hope to hear.
 There are terrific marches, the jigs Buddy is so famous for, and some rip-roaring strathspeys and reels.
 Natalie has recorded several CDs that have strong rock, bluegrass and fusion influences.
 Buddy's early recordings were painfully formal.
-Here they both in the form that has made them legendary in Cape Breton.
+Here they both are in the form that has made them legendary in Cape Breton.
 There is a synergy to the playing of all four musicians that gives the music the drive and power never found on a standard studio recording.
 68 minutes of joy!
-Get this CD; you will love it. (essential purchase) |
+Get this CD; you will love it. (essential purchase) | |

 The Rankin Family - Backstage Pass (DVD) (Longview Music 2006).
 This DVD captures a portion of a live concert of the Rankin Family at the height of their success in 1995 at the lovely Orpheum Theatre in Vancouver.
 This video was shown on PBS many years ago, but only recently became available on DVD.
 The Rankin Family were an act that covered both traditional Cape Breton tunes and songs as well as contemporary songs that played well on country and pop radio, with Jimmy Rankin's "Fare The Well, Love" reaching #1 in the Canadian charts.
 Live, the group had infection energy, gorgeous harmonies, and a magical rapport with the audience.
 That is all captured beautifully in this nicely crafted video.
 Interspersed between the songes are interviews with the band members, including several interviews with the late John Morris Rankin.
 My only complaint about this video is that it is only 46 minutes long; but what a lovely 46 minutes.
 If you are like me, and never got to see The Rankin Family live, you need to get this.
-(Very highly recommended). |
+I think I've watched this DVD about 10 times!
+(Very highly recommended). | |

 Failte - A Cape Breton Welcome (Celtic Music Interpretive Centre) Cape Breton is famous for its hospitality, and this is a musical welcome that has you up and dancing, or at least tapping your foot before you know what hit you.
 And we did tell you that stamina was important...this is 72 minutes of highly energetic music.
 The CD was produced as a fundraiser for the new Celtic Music Interpretive Centre in Judique, and the local musicians from up and down Route 19 contributed one of the tracks from their own CDs.
 Lets see, thats 18 world class musicians (+ accompanists).
 The CD is heavily biased toward fiddle music (14 fiddle tracks, 2 piano, 1 song), 1 bagpipes), and slightly biased toward younger players you might not have heard, but totally deserve to be on this all-star lineup.
 The cast includes: Buddy MacMaster, Ian MacDougall, Glenn Graham, Mac Morin, Robbie & Isaac Fraser, Natalie MacMaster, Karen Beaton, Ryan J. MacNeil, Troy MacGillivray, Jackie Dunn, Andrea Beaton, Raylene Rankin, Kinnon Beaton, Rodney MacDonald, Howie MacDonald, Mairi Rankin, Shelly Campbell, and Wendy MacIsaac.
 The only reason this was not an essential purchase for me was that I already bought all the CDs these tracks were taken from!
 Be forewarned, that after you get a sample of their playing, there is a high chance that you may be buying a whole lot more Cape Breton CDs in the near future.
 Hey, this is great stuff, and supports a worthy cause.
 A superb introduction to the music of Cape Breton.
 (Very highly recommended ) |